Theslowlane Main Menu

 One can gain insight from reading the Bible, but interpretation is definitely not a precise science.
 The Bible is a historical document, written by people.
 It provides a background of thought and experience, but it isn't met to be an inflexible blueprint.

 Learning from the Bible is like learning from past experience.
 One can gain insight from the experiences of others in the past, but it isn't a magic answer.
 It helps to have experience when doing a job, but fresh insight, creativity and flexibility is good also.
 Being stuck in one rut can be a problem.
-God works in many ways and often fools us when we attempt to fit him in a box.

 Many Christian churches accept gay people, others will say that God can only love "straight people."
 The prejudice against gays is from people who take a very legalistic approach to what they perceive as God's Law.
 I think fundamentalists are like the Pharisees of our day.
 They follow what they believe is the "letter of the law" while missing the spirit.